About Me Contact Us

 How do I know when carrot cake oatmeal cookies are done?

-Look for lightly golden edges while the centers still appear slightly soft.
-They’ll continue cooking on the hot pan after removal from the oven.
+Look for lightly golden edges while the centers still appear slightly soft and underdone.
+They continue cooking on the hot pan for a few minutes after you pull them from the oven, so removing them a touch early is what keeps them perfectly chewy.

 Can I make these carrot oatmeal cookies ahead of time?

-Absolutely!
-The dough can be made up to 2 days ahead and stored in the refrigerator.
-You can also freeze baked cookies for up to 3 months.
+Yes.
+The dough can be made up to 2 days ahead and stored covered in the refrigerator.
+You can also bake a full batch and freeze the baked cookies for up to 3 months.
+Thaw at room temperature for 30 minutes before serving.

 Are these carrot cookies suitable for toddlers?